 Many new medicines fail in development because the safety concerns outweigh the benefits of the treatment.
 So, to reduce wasted time and effort, pharmaceutical toxicologists join the drug development team early in order to help screen out targets and chemicals that would ultimately be unsafe for use in patients.
 Later in drug development, pharmaceutical toxicologists conduct a series of tests so they can show regulators that the drug is safe to use for its intended application.

-Toxicologists are needed throughout the drug development process.
+Pharmaceutical toxicologists are needed throughout the drug development process.
 Their advice at each stage can help weed out chemicals that won’t be safe enough to use as medicines:

-- Early in drug development, computer models can be used to predict toxicity based on knowledge of the intended target and chemical structure or existing knowledge of the properties of the chemical or similar chemicals.
+- Early in drug development, computer models can be used to predict toxicity based on knowledge of the intended target and chemical structure, or existing knowledge of the properties of the chemical or similar chemicals

-- Once chemists have synthesised potential new drugs, in vitro Screening tests can quickly indicate if the new drug is likely to cause skin or eye irritation or damage DNA.
+- Once chemists have synthesised potential new drugs, in vitro screening tests can quickly indicate if the new drug is likely to cause skin or eye irritation, or damage DNA.